 Theory of Constraints

-In Module Eighteen, you will learn partnering activities to promote good relations with purchasing and distribution.
+In Module Sixteen, you will learn partnering activities to promote good relations with purchasing and distribution.